kyberdrb/IBS/README.md

     Upload the files to the cloud: Either directly [PREFERRED] one-by-one in bulk mode via multiple-selection upload...

-    [OPTIONAL] ...or by compressing them with:
+    [OPTIONAL] ...or when copying the files via MTP instad of `adb pull` by compressing them with:

         date && time 7z a -t7z -m0=lzma2 -mx=9 -mfb=273 -md=64m -ms=on "${HOME}/backup-sony_xa1/docs_from_root_dir.7z" "${HOME}/backup-sony_xa1/Phone/*" && date